-26. (1) All prisoners, previously to being removed to any other Removal and prison, shall be examined by the Medical Officer.
+26. Removal and discharge of prisoners- (1) All prisoners, previously to being removed to any other prison, shall be examined by the Medical Officer.

-discharge of

-prisoners.

 (2) No prisoner shall be removed from one prison to another unless the Medical Officer certifies that the prisoner is free from any illness rendering him unfit for removal.